Generating Excel with Watermarks using .NET

 TLDR

-Excel does not have a native watermark feature.
-In practice, this can be achieved by setting a full-page background image.
-Depending on the view mode, the configuration methods are as follows:
+Excel does not provide a native watermark feature; developers must achieve this by setting a full-page transparent background image.
+Depending on the requirements, there are two ways to configure this:

 Generating Full-Page Watermark Images

-You can obtain the RawKind and corresponding dimensions for various paper types via System.Drawing.Printing.PrinterSettings.
+You can obtain the system's default paper specifications via PrinterSettings:

 PrinterSettings settings = new PrinterSettings() {